VekariaDharmesh/VekariaDharmesh/README.md

 ### Fun Facts:
 - Passionate about building innovative tech projects
 - Strong interest in AI, security, and future technologies
-- Love learning through practical implementation
+- Intrested in learning through practical implementation
-- Always curious about new tools and emerging trends
+- Curious about new tools and emerging trends

 # Tech Stack: